medusajs/medusa/docs/content/add-plugins/paypal.md

 Webhooks are used in scenarios where the customer might leave the page during the authorization and before the checkout flow is fully complete.
 It will then create the order or swap after the payment is authorized if they weren’t created

-Additionally, you need a Medusa server installed and set up.
-If not, you can follow the [quickstart guide](https://docs.medusajs.com/quickstart/quick-start) to get started.
+Additionally, you need a Medusa backend installed and set up.
+If not, you can follow the [quickstart guide](../core/backend/install.mdx) to get started.

 You also need [Medusa Admin](../admin/quickstart.mdx) installed to enable PayPal as a payment provider.
 You can alternatively use the [REST APIs](https://docs.medusajs.com/api/admin).